peachworks/cluster-master/README.md

 A module for taking advantage of the built-in `cluster` module in node v0.8 and above.

+Modified from Isaac's original version:

+ - events
+ - repl config, help, docs
+ - configurable timeouts
+ - exports `debug` method for ability to write to all REPLs and console

 Your main `server.js` file uses this module to fire up a cluster of workers.
 Those workers then do the actual server stuff (using socket.io, express, tako, raw node, whatever; any TCP/TLS/HTTP/HTTPS server would